SinghKabirAcct/sahai-kabir-ap-proj-2021/README.md

 1. Open a terminal window.
 2. Type 'git clone https://github.com/sahai-kabir/sahai-kabir-ap-proj-2021' into your terminal and press enter.
-3. Type 'cd sahai-kabir-ap-proj-2021' into your terminal and press enter twice.
+3. Type 'cd sahai-kabir-ap-proj-2021' into your terminal and press enter.

 How to run the code: